Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Multi-Granularity Alignment (MGA)

 As discussed above, the omni-scale gated object detection network is supervised by $\mathcal{L}_\text{gui}$ and $\mathcal{L}_\text{det}$.
 Meanwhile, the multi-granularity discriminators are optimized in different granularities, including pixel-level $\mathcal{L}_\text{pix}$, instance-level $\mathcal{L}_\text{ins}$ and category-level $\mathcal{L}_\text{cat}$.
 In summary, the overall loss function is defined as

 where $\alpha$ is the balancing factor between object detection and multi-granularity discriminators.

 The training process of our proposed method is divided into two stages.
 In stage 1 (S1), we train teacher detector by using SGD optimizer and random sampling with Eq. (\ref{eqn_det_loss}) on source domain.
-Next, in stage 2 (S2), the student detector is optimized by using SDG optimizer and Eq. (\ref{eq_overall}) on source with labels and target domains with pseudo labels, and the teacher detector is updated by adaptive exponential moving average (AEMA).
+Next, in stage 2 (S2), the student detector is optimized by using SDG optimizer and Eq. (\ref{eq_overall}) on source with labels and target domains with pseudo labels, and the teacher detector is updated by AEMA.